style · beauty · home

 Bake & Enjoy

 • There are a million ways to bake these loaves and you can test them to see what works for you.
-A lot of people recommend putting the dough in a pre-heated dutch oven.
-I like to skip the preheating and place the dough on the parchment paper in the dutch oven when it is cold.
+I like to skip the preheating and place the dough on the parchment paper in the Dutch oven when it is cold.
 Cover with the lid & THEN turn the oven to 450 degrees.
-Bake for 40 minutes, reduce the heat to 425 degrees, and bake for another 10-15 with the lid off.
+Bake for 40 minutes, reduce the heat to 425 degrees, and bake for another 15-20 minutes with the lid off (watching to see how brown you want it).

-• Remove the loaf from the oven and lift it out of the dutch oven with the parchment paper.
+• Remove the loaf from the oven and lift it out of the Dutch oven with the parchment paper.
 Let it rest on the counter to cool.
-If you cut it too soon you could end up with mushy bread so let it cool before slicing even though it is kind of torture.
+If you cut it too soon you could end up with mushy bread because the steam has to escape.
+If you listen closely you can hear tiny pops!
+For the best bread, let it cool as much as possible before slicing, even though it is kind of torture.

 RESOURCES